crownstone/bluenet/docs/SECURITY.md

 + losing your smartphone plus the login information to the cloud;
 + bringing your own devices to your new home.

+Note that the time window in which someone can perform a factory reset is very limited.
+It is only within around 30 seconds after the Crownstone is powered on.
+You won't be able to do it by just being close alone, you have to switch off the power to that Crownstone as well.

 ## Firmware

 There is currently no firmware checksum applied.
 We are of the opinion that you should be able to put whatever firmware you